-Model organisms are non-human species that are kept in laboratories to aid scientists understand certain biological processes.
+Model organisms are non-human species that are kept in laboratories to experiment and understand certain biological processes.
 Model organisms are used to gain information regarding other species that are difficult to understand.
-Characteristics of model organisms are rapid maturity, easy manipulation, short life span, and production of large amounts of offspring etc.
+Characteristics of model organisms are:

-A course of a disease in human beings might take a long time.
+For instance, understanding the course of a particular disease in humans might take a long time.
 But a model organism has the ability to rapidly develop a disease and it’s symptoms.
-This helps the scientists learn and understand the disease in a short period of time.
-Therefore, model organisms help in examining the cause of new formed diseases.
+This helps scientists learn and understand the disease in a short period of time.
+Therefore, model organisms help in examining the cause of newly formed diseases.
 Overtime, model organisms have become essential tools in clinical research.

 Frequently Asked Questions on Model Organism Definition

 Define model organisms.

 Model organisms are defined as non-human species that are studied to understand biological processes.